nate123456/playerbot-lua/docs/cores.md

 # Cores

-Since `mangos-lua` is a 'patch' for existing server applications, it must be integrated into each desired core.
+Since `playerbot-lua` is a 'patch' for existing server applications, it must be integrated into each desired core.
 The table below describes the status of each core.
-If a core is not listed and you'd like to see `mangos-lua` integrated into it, feel free to make an [issue](https://github.com/nate123456/mangos-lua/issues).
+If a core is not listed and you'd like to see `playerbot-lua` integrated into it, feel free to make an [issue](https://github.com/nate123456/playerbot-lua/issues).

 | Core                                                        | Fork                                             | Description                                        | Status             |
 | ----------------------------------------------------------- | ------------------------------------------------ | -------------------------------------------------- | ------------------ |